Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 May 8

 Investigative Report: Six weeks after its launch, Project Airbridge has completed its 122nd flight, having cost taxpayers at least $91 million.
 But its impact on the pandemic is unclear and shrouded in secrecy.
-The White House, FEMA, and the companies involved have declined to disclose where supplies have been delivered.
+The White House, , and the companies involved have declined to disclose where supplies have been delivered.
 State governors are prohibited from disclosing details about the supplies or the destinations of shipments.

 Bureau of Labor Statistics announces the U.S. economy lost a never-before-seen 20.5 million payrolls in April, bringing the unemployment rate to 14.7%.
 But the true unemployment rate is likely as high as almost 20%, a difference due to how people not working because of coronavirus may have been categorized.